DonWodify/outsystems-module-republisher/README.md

    WODIFY_PASSWORD=your_password
    WODIFY_ENV=your_env
    ```
-4. Place your `sorted-modules.json` file in the root directory.
+4. Place your `sorted-modules.json` file in the root directory (this will auto create after a scan if missing).

 ## Usage